Essential Britain Tour

 On certain tour dates, you may choose to combine this tour for an extended visit to Scotland.
 If you are joining us for our Ultimate Great Britain tour, you will enjoy the opportunity to explore Edinburgh on your own today before joining our Sights of Scotland itinerary.
 (B)

 Please note that this is a proposed itinerary; the actual itinerary may vary due to season, special events, or weather.
+Hotels may differ depending on date.
 Because our tour arrangements are often made a year or more in advance, YMT Vacations reserves the right to alter the itinerary.
 Itinerary changes are made to improve your vacation experience, as well as respond to any unforeseen circumstances that mandate alterations.
-By their nature, all tours vacations involve a certain level of physical activity.
+By their nature, all tour vacations involve a certain level of physical activity.
 While YMT tours have been designed with our guests in mind and are not physically demanding, this tour does include walking and periods of standing during the sightseeing visits.
 You will also encounter steps and some uneven ground along the way, particularly at older, historical sights.
+Please ask your Travel Consultant for more information.

 YMT Vacations itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.